-When rain falls on the ground and runs into the drainage network, it picks up any pollutants that are present in the environment such as heavy metals, pesticides, herbicides and potentially dangerous bacteria.
+In the rain event the runoff enters the underground drainage network and picks up any pollutants that are present in the environment such as heavy metals, pesticides, herbicides and potentially dangerous bacteria.
 These pollutants are then rapidly transported to any nearby creek or river, where they can cause significant environmental damage.
 One way to reduce the effects of pollution is to install features such as raingardens and grassed areas ("water sensitive urban design, WSUD") in the drainage system that intercept the water and clean it up before releasing the water into the local waterway.
-In addition to the water cleaning capabilities of WSUD these areas of vegetation look appealing, cool the local area on hot days and provide habitat for the local animals and birds.
+In addition to the water cleansing capabilities of WSUD these areas of vegetation create natural environments providing environmentally friendly local area's on hot days and habitats for the native species.

-At the moment only a relatively small area of the LGA has WSUD installed but we aim to increase WSUD to such a level that the water quality in the Parramatta River is improved enough to allow swimming at selected locations such as the CBD, Little Coogee in Parramatta Park or at Ermington Bay.
+Currently, only a relatively small area of the LGA have WSUD installed.
+Council plans to increase WSUD to such a level that the water quality in the Parramatta River will improve enough to allow swimming at selected locations such as the CBD, Little Coogee in Parramatta Park or at Ermington Bay.
 It has been estimated that about 1% of the total surface area of the LGA would need to have WSUD retrofitted to achieve the aim of returning swimming to the Parramatta River.

-In response, for all future civic upgrade projects should have at least 1% of the upgrade area dedicated to WSUD.
+In response, all future civic upgrade projects should have at least 1% of the upgrade area dedicated to WSUD.